Skip to main content

 export GITHUB_TOKEN=ghp_xxxxxxxx

-The kubefirst CLI will produce a directory of utilities, a state file, and some staged platform content that can now be found in the ~/.kubefirst and ~/.k1 folders on your local machine.
+The Kubefirst CLI will produce a directory of utilities, a state file, and some staged platform content that can now be found in the ~/.kubefirst and ~/.k1 folders on your local machine.

-After the ~ 7 minute installation, your browser will launch a new tab to the kubefirst Console, which will help you navigate your new suite of tools running in your new k3d cluster.
+After the ~ 7 minute installation, your browser will launch a new tab to the Kubefirst Console, which will help you navigate your new suite of tools running in your new k3d cluster.

 If your deployment is not successful, errors and troubleshooting information will be stored in a local log file specified during the installation run.